trianglefraternitymtu/slack-announcement-approval/README.md

 ### Processed response

 If the message was rejected, the individual who make the initial request will get this message to inform them that their announcement won't be made.
+This message will be a direct message from `@slackbot`

 ![Rejected](website/static/rejected.jpg)